Conduct and norms

 - Make introductions: At the beginning of each meeting, make sure that everyone present has met, and that anyone calling in by phone has identified themselves.
 In introductions, include your name, pronouns, and role.

-- Back-channeling: It’s common for virtual meetings to have a “backchannel” in the meeting platform’s chat, Slack, or Gchat.
+- Back-channeling: It’s common for V meetings to have a “backchannel” in the meeting platform’s chat, Slack, or Gchat.
 The backchannel is a space for questions and commentary from attendees, but it can be distracting: if you prefer, you can ignore the backchannel during the meeting and read it afterward.
 Communicate your preferences about backchanneling to your teammates.

 In discussion-based meetings, pay attention to whose voices dominate.
 If you notice an imbalance, be proactive to uncover other perspectives.
 Creating an inclusive discussion space isn’t just a courtesy to other participants: it can lead to richer conversation and better outcomes.